zzy/surfer/README.md

 ## MongoDB data

-MongoDB data location is [./data/surfer-dev.sql](./data/surfer-dev.sql).
+MongoDB data(include structure & documents) file is `/data/surfer-dev.sql`.

 If you need mongodb cloud count, email to me or wechat(微信): yupen-com, please.